Computer-Assisted Proofs for Geometric Optimization: From Crystallization to Carbon Nanotubes

-As in the previous section we start by examining oscillations in the tube radius. \Cref{fig:tersoff_radii} shows that for the Tersoff potential, just like for the harmonic potential (compare \cref{fig:nanotube_5_5_short_relative radii}), the atom distance from the tube axis oscillates around a value with amplitude decaying exponentially fast away from the caps.
-The magnitude of the oscillation is comparable to the harmonic potential, but the structure is different with groups of four consecutive cross-sections having either a larger or a smaller distance.
+As in the previous section we start by examining oscillations in the tube radius. \Cref{fig:tersoff_radii} shows that for the Tersoff potential, just like for the harmonic potential (compare \Cref{fig:nanotube_5_5_short_relative radii}), the distance of the atoms from the tube axis oscillates around a value with amplitude decaying exponentially fast away from the caps.
+The magnitude of the oscillation is comparable to the harmonic potential, but the structure is different with groups of four consecutive cross sections having either a larger or a smaller distance.
 The central tube radius is \(3.53221\,\text{\AA}\).

-Another qualitative difference between energy minimizers of the Tersoff energy \eqref{eq:energy_tersoff} and the harmonic energy \eqref{eq:energy_harmonic} is that the Tersoff energy minimizer exhibits \emph{multiple different} lengths of interatomic bonds.
-In particular, as \cref{fig:tersoff_angles} shows, there are two preferred bond length values: The bond lengths within each cross section (\(1.4759\)\,\AA) differ from those between two cross-sections (\(1.4707\)\,\AA).
-We also observe two distinct bond angles, \(2.07296\) and \(2.08030\) (which both are smaller than $2\pi/3$).
-The smaller angle is adjacent to the bonds within a cross-section while the larger one occurs everywhere else. \todo[inline,disable]{These numbers do not fit to the figure.
-In fact, in the figure I only see two different angles, which is what I would expect for an armchair or a zigzag nanotube due to symmetry.
-One should then also explain which one is the bigger angle -- the one involving a bond within a cross-section or the one not involving such a bond?} \todo[color=green, inline,disable]{I see what happened.
-The indices I used for the measurement were actually intended for a longer tube (twice the size).
-Fixed. }
+Another qualitative difference between energy minimizers of the Tersoff energy \eqref{eq:energy_tersoff} and the harmonic energy \eqref{eq:energy_harmonic} is that the Tersoff energy minimizer exhibits multiple distinct bond lengths.
+In particular, as \Cref{fig:tersoff_angles} shows, there are two preferred bond length values: the bond lengths within each cross section (\(1.4759\)\,\AA) differ from those between two cross sections (\(1.4707\)\,\AA).
+We also observe two distinct bond angles, \(2.07296\) and \(2.08030\) (both of which are smaller than $2\pi/3$).
+The smaller angle is adjacent to the bonds within a cross section, while the larger one occurs everywhere else.

 The Tersoff potential is an example of a parameterized function whose parameters are fit to measurement data.
-The choice of ansatz functions can here lead to qualitative differences.
-As our final example, we thus consider the following non-physical Huber-norm potential
+The choice of ansatz functions can lead here to qualitative differences.
+A potential of this type, with many parameters and composed functions, together with the high dimension of the problem, makes computer-based analysis necessary.
+A computer-assisted proof approach like the one we are presenting can be used to draw rigorous conclusions about local minimizers of the energy function using a numerical simulation.